Rwanda Basketball League Division 2

 The Rwanda Basketball League Division 2 is the second-highest men's basketball competition in Rwanda, after the Rwanda Basketball League (RBL).
-On December 1, 2021, the FERWABA announced the creation of the new competition.
-Its inaugural season began on April 1, 2022, with 16 teams divided in three groups.
+On 1 December 2021, the FERWABA announced the creation of the new competition.
+Its inaugural season began on April 1, 2022, with sixteen teams divided in three groups.
+As of 2024, the league has 24 teams.

 The champions and runners-up of the league are promoted to the Rwanda Basketball League for the following season.

 Teams

-The following 16 teams played in the 2021–22 season.
+The following 24 teams make up the Division 2 in the 2024 season.